Create and manage Smart display campaigns

 Step 4.
 Enter your assets

 - Headlines: Your headlines are the first line of your ad.
 Headlines can be up to 25 characters.
-Write headlines that make sense combined with any of your descriptions, any of your images, and your landing page.
+Write headlines that make sense combined with any of your descriptions, images, and landing page.

-- Description: Your descriptions add to your headline and invites people to take action.
+- Description: Your descriptions add to your headline and invite people to take action.
 They can be up to 70 characters.
-Write descriptions that make sense combined with any of your headlines, any of your images, and your landing page.
+Write descriptions that make sense combined with any of your headlines, images, and landing page.

 - Logos: Upload 1:1 square logos.
 The recommended dimensions are 1200 × 1200, but logos can be as small as 128 × 128.
 In addition, if applicable, upload a landscape logo with an aspect ratio of 4:1.
 The recommended dimensions for a landscape logo are 512 × 128.
 A transparent background is best, as long as the logo is centered.
 Upload logos that combine well with any of your headlines, descriptions, and images.
 The maximum file size is 1MB, and most common non-.gif formats are accepted.